Imaging for Osteoarthritis: An Overview

 Additional, optional X-rays of the knee

-Findings of knee osteoarthritis from X-rays
+Common findings of knee osteoarthritis from X-rays

-Typically, the cartilage in one of the joint compartments (that is, the medial, lateral, or anterior patellofemoral joint compartment) is most severely affected.
+Typically, the cartilage in one compartment of the joint (that is, the medial, lateral, or anterior patellofemoral joint compartment) is most severely affected.
 The standing X-rays may show narrowing of the involved joint space of the knee.
 Altered alignment of the knee joint is very common as either the cause or as a result of osteoarthritis.
 The patellofemoral joint (at the front of the knee) can be the focus of osteoarthritis of the knee or part of a more generalized condition.
 Lateral subluxation or patellar malalignment is very common.

 Authors